Mrgoblings/all_c_data_structures/readme.md

 ## Installation
 1. Clone the repository
 2. Navigate to the directory where you cloned the repository
-3. Compile the library using the following command: `make`
+3. Copy the needed files to your project
 4. Include the desired data structure header file in your project using the following command: `#include "data_structure_name.h"`

 ## Usage